Eris, Greek goddess of discord, throwing the golden apple at the wedding of Peleus and Thetis

 From Combat to Slaughter

-The middle section of the list deals with the social fabric.
+The middle section of the catalogue deals with the social fabric.
 The Neikea (Quarrels) and Amphilogiai (Disputes) are verbal conflict, the arguments and legal battles and public disagreements that tear communities apart from the inside.
-The Pseudologoi (Lies) are what fuel those quarrels.
+These were not hypothetical to Hesiod: the corrupt judges who ruled against him in his dispute with Perses were exactly the kind of social rot that the Neikea represented.
+The Pseudea (Lies) are what fuel those quarrels.
 And Ate, often translated as "Ruin" or "Delusion," is the state of mind that makes people pursue their own destruction while believing they are acting wisely.
 Ate is the child of Eris who convinces you that the catastrophic decision is actually the clever one.

-Hesiod's catalogue moves from subsistence hardship (Toil, Famine) through escalating violence (Battles, Wars, Murders) to social decay (Quarrels, Lies, Ruin) and finally to moral catastrophe (Oath).
-The order is a theory of civilisational collapse disguised as a genealogy.
+Hesiod's catalogue moves from subsistence hardship (Toil, Famine) through escalating violence (Combats, Battles, Murders) to social decay (Quarrels, Lies, Ruin) through institutional breakdown (Lawlessness) and finally to moral catastrophe (Oath).
+The order is a theory of civilisational collapse disguised as a family tree.

 The Most Dangerous Child